 - Pajero Sport

-*It is important to note that the biodiesel feedstock must meet the requirements of the NZ fuel specifications for this advice to apply.
-This advice does not cover Fuso brand products of Canter, Rosa, Fighter or Shogun
+Note: the biodiesel feedstock must meet the requirements of the New Zealand fuel specifications for this advice to apply.
+This advice does not cover Fuso brand products of Canter, Rosa, Fighter or Shogun.